emhedlin/bim_2020/README.md

-# Report for EDI report to baffinland
+# Analysis for EDI report to baffinland

 ### Current status
 * using R to join 2020 surveys (data/2020_survey.csv) with data sheet used in last years report (data/2012-2020-occ.csv)